List of unproduced film projects based on Marvel Comics: Artisan Entertainment Films

-On May 16, 2000, Marvel Enterprises entered into a deal with Artisan to develop 13 smaller budget films revolving around their characters including:
+On May 16, 2000, Marvel Enterprises entered into a deal with Artisan to develop 13 smaller budget films revolving around their characters, including:

-Black Panther, starring Wesley Snipes, Deadpool, Iron Fist, Morbius, Longshot, Power Pack, Mort the Dead Teenager and Ant-Man.
+Black Panther, starring Wesley Snipes, Deadpool, Iron Fist, Morbius, Longshot, Power Pack, Mort the Dead Teenager, and Ant-Man.

 Deathlok

 In the early 2000's, a Deathlok film was at the script stage, with screenwriter Randall Frakes writing the script, but the project never moved forward.
 Paramount Pictures bought the film rights in 2001, and hired Lee Tamahori to direct.
-Stu Zicherman and Raven Metzner were assigned as writers, while Avi Arad and Steven Paul would produce.
+Stu Zicherman and Raven Metzner were assigned as writer, while Avi Arad and Steven Paul would produce.
 In 2004, Paul McGuigan was being considered to replace Tamahori, while David Self provided rewrites.
 McGuigan later revealed that he was involved, but Marvel Studios put the film on a hiatus.
 He also praised Self's screenplay and that he envisioned Robert Downey Jr. for the lead role.

 Charles Band's Doctor Strange

 In the early 1990s, Charles Band held the rights to film an adaptation of Doctor Strange, but the option expired before production on a film could begin.
 Instead of scrapping the project, the script was rewritten by C. Courtney Joyner to include original characters not directly adapted from the comics property.
 Concept art for the main character was designed by Jack Kirby.
 The film was eventually released as Doctor Mordrid, by Full Moon Features.

 In 2022, Joyner debunked that this was ever intended to be a Doctor Strange movie and it was only ever intended to be an original character named Doctor Mordrid (although was originally named Mister/Doctor Mortalis).

 "Never.
 The story has gotten so speculative and messed up.
-I don't know if Charlie [Band] was ever in negotiations for the Strange rights as he and Stan Lee were good friends and remained so until Stan's death.
+I don't know if Charlie [Band] was ever in negotiations for the Strange rights, as he and Stan Lee were good friends and remained so until Stan's death.
 When I was brought on, Doctor Mordrid was known as Doctor Mortalis and was the creation of Jack Kirby.
-More along the line was a money problem and I was asked to step in and use the material that was there in the concept.
+More along the line was a money problem, and I was asked to step in and use the material that was there in the concept.
 Which was Strange-like for sure.
-But when I came on there was no switch around from Strange comics or anything like that..."
+But when I came on, there was no switch around from Strange comics or anything like that..."